 3. Eat homemade chocolates during Christmas

-Chocolate cakes are so popular in Goa!
+Chocolate cakes are so popular and one of the Christmas special in Goa!
 And it becomes even more delicious when you talk about the Christmas celebration in Goa.
 The homemade chocolate cakes are so delightful and lip-smacking.
 Colored Marzipan for Christmas is another popular dish in the offering.
 There are other mouthwatering Goan dishes that is a must-try for every food lover.

 Some of the popular dishes in Goa during Christmas are Bebinca, Neureos, Dodol, and Bath.
 These dishes can be tried at the popular bakeries in Panjim, Mapusa, Candolim, and Margao to be precise.